vemarahub/StoreLocator/README.md

 # Store Locator API

 This is the Store Locator Application used to save and get details of store using a json file.
-The microservices rest api application developed using spring boot.
+The microservices rest api application is developed using spring boot.

 ## Functionalities

-* API that create a or multiple store(s) with store details URL := http://localhost:9900/storelocator/stores Method  := POST
+* API that create a or multiple store(s) with store details

+        URL := http://localhost:9900/storelocator/stores

+        Method  := POST

         Sample Request  :=

                 { "stores" :[
   {
     "STORE_ID": 163,